-Chinese charity?
-MHA sets up committee to probe Rajiv Gandhi Foundation
+MHA sets up panel to probe Gandhi family trusts

 New Delhi, July 08: The Ministry of Home Affairs has set up an inter-ministerial committee to conduct investigations on the Rajiv Gandhi Foundation, Rajiv Gandhi Charitable Trust and Indira Gandhi Memorial Trust.